seaneoo/candidate/README.md

-# Custom WordPress Theme
+# Candidate
-A WordPress theme built in PHP and Sass.
+a WordPress theme for politicans